-- (A) Loans shall be administered in accordance with the provisions in 10 CSR 20-4.041 or 10 CSR 20-4.042 except that the loan shall not be subject to requirements unique to wastewater treatment projects.
-When the storm water loan is funded through storm water control bonds, the loan shall not be subject to requirements specific to federal funding. - (B) Loans must be secured with an acceptable debt instrument including revenue or general obligation bonds or debt issued pursuant to Environmental Improvement and Energy Resources Authority's (EIERA) SRF program policy on annual appropriation-backed debt.
+- (A) Loans shall be administered in accordance with the provisions in 10 CSR 20-4.041 or 10 CSR 20-4.042 with exception that final payment will be made only after the project is completed and a final inspection is conducted by the department. - (B) Loans must be secured with an acceptable debt instrument including revenue or general obligation bonds or debt issued pursuant to Environmental Improvement and Energy Resources Authority's (EIERA) SRF program policy on annual appropriation-backed debt.
 Other financing securities will be reviewed on a case-by-case basis.
 Tax Increment Financing (TIF) security structures will not be considered.
 Loans must be amortized over twenty (20) years or less from loan closure.
-Repayment must begin within one (1) year of project completion. - (C) The commission may direct that existing and/or future loans be leveraged through the Environmental Improvement and Energy Resources Authority. - (D) Loan payments will be made no more frequently than monthly. - (E) If at any time during the loan period the facility(ies) financed under this rule is sold, either outright or on contract for deed, to other than a political subdivision of the state, the loan becomes due and payable upon transfer. - (13) Repayment of Grant.
+Repayment must begin within one (1) year of loan closing. - (C) The commission may direct that existing and/or future loans be leveraged through the Environmental Improvement and Energy Resources Authority. - (D) Loan payments will be made no more frequently than monthly.
+Grants matched by loans under this program will be paid simultaneously with loan payments. - (13) Repayment of Grant.
 Repayment of the grant is required if the applicant fails to obtain and meet reporting requirements of all DNR permits for all facilities owned by the recipient.
 The grant may also be required to be repaid at a straight-line depreciated rate if the facilities constructed with grant funds are sold to private ownership.